RedactedCoder23/HERG/README.md

 Queries hit the router on port 8000 as well.
 Use the same `x-api-key` header for `/health`, `/insert`, and `/query`.
 Inserts may include `{"seed":"abc", "reward":1.0}`.

+Licensed under the MIT License—see [LICENSE](LICENSE) for details.

+## Releases

+See the [GitHub releases](https://github.com/RedactedCoder23/HERG/releases) page for changelogs.